klee669/RealPolyhedralHomotopy.jl/README.md

 # RealPolyhedralHomotopy.jl
-## A package for finding real roots of systems of polynomial equations using polyhedral homotopy.
+A package for finding real roots of systems of polynomial equations using polyhedral homotopy.

 ## Usage
-To run a notebook with RealPolyhedralHomotopy:
+To run RealPolyhedralHomotopy.jl:
 - Clone this repository.
-    - Create a new julia notebook inside the `RealPolyhedralHomotopy` folder and put
+    - Create a new julia notebook inside the `RealPolyhedralHomotopy` folder and put the following inside the first cell.
     ```
     using Pkg
     Pkg.activate(".")
     using RealPolyhedralHomotopy
     ```

-        inside the first cell.
-    - or run Julia in the `RealPolyhedralHomotopy` folder and run the commands
+    - or run Julia in the `RealPolyhedralHomotopy` folder and run the following commands:
     ```
     using Pkg
     Pkg.activate(".")
     using RealPolyhedralHomotopy
     ```

-Polynomials can be constructed by declaring variables with `@polyvar` and including them into a Julia expression.
+Polynomials can be constructed by declaring variables with `@var` and including them into a Julia expression.
 The Package exports the functions `generate_binomials`, `certify_patchwork` and `rph_track`.

+# Example
-### Example
+### Running the package.
 Input:
 ```julia
 using Pkg